 Autoimmune disease can attack various tissues, organs, joints, hormones, or brain tissues.
 It’s not always possible to find the exact reason a gene turns on to attack the immune system.
 Alternative medicine practitioners suspect a weakening of the immune barrier in the lining of the intestinal tract known as “leaky gut”, respiratory tract, and the blood brain barrier.
 When these barriers are healthy and strong, intruders cannot pass through, so only the occasional emergency and maintenance work such as clearing out dead and dying cells musters the immune system.
 When health weakens from poor diet, unstable blood sugar, gut infections, chronic stress and adrenal disturbance these barriers weaken and become porous resulting in disease.

 Once the gene for autoimmune disease has been turned on, it cannot be turned off.
 The only thing that works to treat the condition is to turn down the volume on the immune response by restoring balance.
-It is important to determine which side of the immune system is more active the natural killer and cytotoxic T-cells or the side that deploys B cell antibodies.
+It is important to determine which side of the immune system is more active to the natural killer and cytotoxic T-cells or the side that deploys B cell antibodies.
 TH-1 and TH-2 cytokines affect thyroid function beyond driving Hashimoto’s disease: Elevated TH-1 or TH-2 cytokines also block thyroid receptor sites.
 This prevents thyroid hormone from getting into the cells, thus causing symptoms of low thyroid activity.
 It is important to balance the TH-1 and TH-2 system.

-Using vitamin D is helpful and more than 90 percent of people with autoimmune thyroid disease have a genetic defect affecting their ability to process the nutrient.
+Using vitamin D is helpful, and more than 90 percent of people with autoimmune thyroid disease have a genetic defect affecting their ability to process the nutrient.

 Other herbs used to support the immune system and the thyroid are Glutathione, Astragalus, Echinacea, Maitake mushroom, Licorice, and lemon balm.
 Green tea extract, Grape seed extract, Pine bark ad willow bark.
 A knowledgeable practitioner should prescribe these so that they can be adjusted based on the cytokine response.

-Call Serenity Health Care Center to discuss treatment of your illness 262-522-8640
+Call Serenity Health Care Center to discuss treatment of your illness, 262-522-8640